-The project application is done via JEMS.
+The project application is done via JEMS, with exceptions of some application documents as listed below which must or can be received in paper.
 Detailed information on how to acquire JEMS username and password and how the project application will be registered as received is available on the Programme's website www.latlit.eu in "Guidance for JEMS".